Purpose

 mode_flag

-IN NATURAL LANGUAGE MODE: The default value, which specifies the use of natural language search mode.
-In this mode, the system tokenizes the query expression (query_expr) into tokens (token) and matches these tokens with those in the index.
-A match is considered successful if any token in the query expression matches a token in the index.
-The system also ranks the matched rows based on their relevance to the query expression using the Okapi BM25 algorithm.If the
+IN NATURAL LANGUAGE MODE: The default value.
+It specifies to use the natural language search mode.
+In this mode, the full-text search is performed by tokenizing the query expression (query_expr) to obtain a set of tokens (token), and then matching the tokens with those in the index.
+A match is considered successful if at least one token matches.
+Additionally, the relevance of the matched rows is ranked using the Okapi BM25 method.If the

 IN NATURAL LANGUAGE MODEkeyword is not explicitly specified,MATCH AGAINSTdefaults to using theNATURAL LANGUAGEmode for full-text search.
 In this mode, theAGAINSTclause accepts a search string as its parameter and compares it with the index according to the specified character set.
-For each row in the table, theMATCHfunction returns a relevance score that indicates the similarity between the search string and the text in the row.IN BOOLEAN MODE: specifies the use of Boolean search mode.
-The current version supports three commonly used Boolean operators and nested Boolean expressions.
-The operators are described as follows:+: indicatesAND, representing the intersection of sets.-: indicatesNOT, representing the difference between sets.No operator: When no operator is specified, it implies
+For each row in the table, theMATCHfunction returns a relevance score that indicates the similarity between the search string and the text in the row.IN BOOLEAN MODE: Specifies to use the boolean mode for search.
+The current version supports three commonly used boolean operators and nested operations, as follows:+: indicatesAND, representing the intersection of sets.-: indicatesNOT, representing the difference between sets.No operator: When no operator is specified, it implies

 OR, representing the union of sets.
 For example,A Bis equivalent toA OR B. Using the+operator can increase the relevance of queries containing both terms, but theORsemantics are lost.
 For example, in the query+A B, the result must includeA, and the relevance betweenAandBis calculated.(): represents nested Boolean expressions.
 If no operator precedes the parentheses, theORoperator is implied.
 For example,+A (nested clause)means that the sentence must contain A or the nested clause.Note

-IN BOOLEAN MODEclause was introduced starting from V4.3.5 BP1.Here is an example:
+IN BOOLEAN MODEwas added starting from V4.3.5 BP1.Examples:

 Considerations

-- Full-text search supports ranking based on token frequency.
-The
+- Full-text search supports ranking based on term frequency, which can be represented by the

-MATCH AGAINSTexpression can be used to project the relevance. - The relevance value indicates the relevance between the matched rows and the query (Query) in the
+MATCH AGAINSTexpression. - Relevance indicates the degree of match between the matched data rows and the query (Query) specified in

-- Full-text search supports ranking based on token frequency.
-The
+- Full-text search supports ranking based on term frequency, which can be represented by the

 If the

-SELECT id, digest, detail FROM t1 WHERE MATCH (detail) AGAINST ('oceanbase');This statement is equivalent to:
+SELECT id, digest, detail FROM t1 WHERE MATCH (detail) AGAINST ('oceanbase');Equivalent to:

 SELECT id, digest, detail FROM t1 WHERE MATCH (detail) AGAINST ('oceanbase') > 0;